sisoe24/The-Programmer-Ideas/README.md

 # The-Programmer-Ideas
-Solving the projects in the The Programmer Ideas ebook
+Solving the projects in the [The Programmer Ideas](https://www.coderslexicon.com/downloads/the-programmers-idea-book/) ebook.